 Types of Chinese Kung-fu

 Chinese Kung-Fu is usually divided into two main families, namely;

 The boxing family has three branches famous in the world, namely;

 • Shaolin-temple Boxing.

 • Stick wand.

-Kung-Fu movements tend to be circular, unlike Karate that tends to be linear.
+Kung-Fu movements tend to be circular, unlike Karate which tends to be linear.
 This means that Kung-Fu movements shift weight and rely more on reacting to your target’s attacks; hence, they are very useful in situations where you might be grappling with your target.